Sorry - this product is no longer available

 The grapes were sourced from John and Liz Stanton and Mark and Deborah Petney's vineyards on the Eastern slopes of Eden Valley.
 This east-facing side is particularly cool as it lies over 400m above sea level on acidic sandy soils, ideal for enhancing the natural acid balance of an exceptional Riesling.

-Early picking has produced a fresh, lively Riesling with a delicate green tinge and hints of freshly picked limes.
+A fresh, lively Riesling with a delicate green tinge and hints of freshly picked limes and orange peel.
 The palate shows great fruit purity with a refreshingly crisp, dry finish.
-It is a wine that can be drunk now or aged with confidence for a few years where it will develop the complexity expected of a top flight Eden Valley Riesling.
+Although ready to drink now, it can be aged with confidence for a few years.